Kentico/xperience-zapier-cli/README.md

 1. Copy the __Custom Webhook URL__ in the trigger

 1. In Xperience, determine when and how the Zapier trigger should be fired.
-For example, it could be within a [custom workflow action](https://docs.kentico.com/k12sp/configuring-kentico/configuring-the-environment-for-content-editors/configuring-workflows/designing-advanced-workflows/creating-custom-action-workflow-steps) or an [event handler](https://docs.kentico.com/k12sp/custom-development/handling-global-events)
+For example, it could be within a [custom workflow action](https://docs.kentico.com/k12sp/configuring-kentico/configuring-the-environment-for-content-editors/configuring-workflows/designing-advanced-workflows/creating-custom-action-workflow-steps), a [custom marketing automation action](https://docs.kentico.com/k12sp/on-line-marketing-features/configuring-and-customizing-your-on-line-marketing-features/configuring-marketing-automation/developing-custom-marketing-automation-actions), or an [event handler](https://docs.kentico.com/k12sp/custom-development/handling-global-events)

 1. In your code, use [`HttpClient`](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=netcore-3.1) to send a POST request to the __Custom Webhook URL__ with a body that contains the information you need in the Zap